Misterio77/website/_src/cv.md

 lot of interpersonal experience.
 Subjects I've particularly enjoyed include Software Engineering, Software Testing, Databases, and Operating Systems.

-I'm also a founding member of our institute's Open Source & Free Software extracurricular group; as well as the current director.
+I'm one of the founding members and currently director at our [Open Source & Free Software extracurricular group](https://gelos.club).

 ## Industry experience